Project-MONAI/tutorials/README.md

 in a cell will verify this has worked and show you what kind of hardware you have access to.

-### 2. List of notebooks and examples
+### 3. List of notebooks and examples
 **2D classification**
 #### [mednist_tutorial](./2d_classification/mednist_tutorial.ipynb)
 This notebook shows how to easily integrate MONAI features into existing PyTorch programs.
 It's based on the MedNIST dataset which is very suitable for beginners as a tutorial.
-The content is also available as [a Colab tutorial](https://colab.research.google.com/drive/1wy8XUSnNWlhDNazFdvGBHLfdkGvOHBKe).
+This tutorial also makes use of MONAI's in-built occlusion sensitivity functionality.

 **2D segmentation**
 #### [torch examples](./2d_segmentation/torch)